CryptoKingdoms/Game8/README.md

 ## Detailed Rules

-Hover your cursor over action buttons and your kingdom's stats on CryptoKingdoms.org once you've joined the game to see further details.
-On a mobile device, tap on once for details and tap twice to use one.
+Hover your cursor over action buttons and your kingdom's stats and actions in the game's website client over at www.CryptoKingdoms.org to see further details.
+On a mobile device, tap on once for details, and tap again to use an action.

 ## Complete Rules

-Check out the file CryptoKingdoms.sol (linked on CryptoKingdoms.org) for the full program source code for the Crypto Kingdoms smart contract that runs on the Ethereum blockchain.
-You shouldn't need to read the code to be able to play Crypto Kingdoms, the website should explain everything!
+Check out the file CryptoKingdoms.sol for the full Ethereum smart contract program source code for the complete programmed rules that run on the Ethereum blockchain.
+You shouldn't need to read the code to be able to play Crypto Kingdoms, the website should explain everything, but the code is there if you want it!

 ## Fees